DeepakkrishnanE/Hackerrank_python/README.md

 # Hackerrank_python
-Hi ,Here i am uploading solution of hackerrank problem solving section. hope this help some of you.
+Hi ,Here i am uploading solution of hackerrank problem solving section.
+Hope this will help some of you.